richchapler/AzureSolutionsDocumentation/wip/Translator_XLF.md

 ### Create Translator

-Login to Azure Portal, create and then navigate to a Translator resource named `prefixt`.
+Login to Azure Portal, create and then navigate to a Translator resource named `{prefix}t`.

 Navigate to **Resource Management** >> **Keys and Endpoint**.